 Defining the memory areas is as simple as defining a start address and a size and assigning it to a name:

-The first two areas we create—
+The first four areas we create—

-RAM—will define sections of the NES CPU RAM, while the rest will define sections of the cartridge ROM chips.
+STACK—will define sections of the NES CPU RAM, while the rest will define sections of the cartridge ROM chips.

 ZP as an explicit area that represents the zero page we talked about in the last post.